Serious about learning Italian?

 It keeps you on track.
 The second biggest problem with learning online or at home is that it’s too easy to skip lessons — nobody is going to notice.
 But when you’ve got a tutor booked in once a week, you have someone to answer to.

-A tutor can tailor lessons your skills and learning style, or tweak lessons to focus on the things you need the most help with.
+A tutor can tailor lessons your skills and learning style, or tweak lessons to focus on the things you need the most.
 Sometimes you need something explained in a few different ways before you can “get” it.
 You don’t get that kind of help from a textbook or software!

 It’s insurance against giving up.
 Remember I said that the biggest risk is that you’ll just give up?
 A tutor is your insurance against that.
 They’ll keep you motivated, hold you accountable, and help you get unstuck when you just don’t get something.

-Italki is the biggest one-on-one tutoring service out there, and you can find tutors of varying quality for practically any language under the sun.
+Italki is the best and biggest one-on-one tutoring service out there, and you can find tutors of varying quality for practically any language under the sun.

-Italki is perfect for students who want a more interactive experience while they learn Italian, and although it may not be suitable for beginners, it is very useful for helping you get to grips with what is perhaps the most difficult part of learning Italian – speaking it.
+Italki is perfect for students who want a more interactive experience while they learn Italian, and although it may not be suitable for beginners, it is very useful for helping you get to grips with what is perhaps the most difficult part of learning a language – speaking it.

 Available free for IOS on the App Store, for Android on Google Play and online.

 If you’re strapped for cash, you could try the free Duolingo app.
-For a free thing, it’s great.
+It’s probably the best free language learning app around.
 I wouldn’t use it as my only Italian-learning tool, but it can help at this “test yourself over and over again” stage.
 Just make sure you take the time to review the notes on grammar and consider getting a back-up textbook to use as a reference.

 The user can choose a daily goal for the number of minutes that they want to use the app every day (5-20 minutes) which helps to minimize the risk of students becoming overwhelmed and giving up with studying Italian.